In 2021, Northwestern's tuition was $60,276 a year.

 Tuition increased 7.09% in 2021–from $56,286 the previous year.
 On average, colleges raise tuition about 3% each year.

 If these numbers sound impossible, remember, the "sticker price" of tuition doesn't tell the full story.
 Many students pay way less than the total tuition after grants, scholarships, and tuition discounts are applied.
 Plus, student loans can make the amount you do have to pay for college more manageable until after graduation.

 Northwestern University is a private, nonprofit institution, so it has the same tuition for residents of Illinois as it does for residents from other states.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at Northwestern pay $492 in fees each academic year.
+The majority of colleges charge some yearly fees to help cover the cost of facilties, like the library, gym and computer labs.
+Full-time undergrads at Northwestern can expect to pay around $492 in fees each academic year.

 |2021 Total Tuition and Expenses|